kensproperties/kensproperties.github.io/properties/437second.md

 Updated insulated glass windows.

-Apartments 1, 2 and 3 sport antique, wide board, clear finished maple hardwood floors.
-You cannot buy this anymore.
-It has to be custom made.
-Apartment #4 is carpeted with commercial grade carpet.
+All apartments sport 3” wide board, clear finished maple hardwood floors.

 Great attention has been paid to maintain the historic detail of the building’s interior.